 This study would examine practices that successful community and human-services agencies (such as social-services agencies that provide transportation and councils on aging) use to plan, coordinate, and manage their transportation services.
 It could include exploring programs and projects, operational practices, or software or other technology.
 It could also include documentation of successful Transportation Management Association (TMA) service-planning and delivery practices.
 This project would also look at issues such as who participates and who pays for or subsidizes the services.
 This project would include a literature review, information gathering through the Massachusetts Regional Coordinating Councils in the MPO region, and, consultations with transportation service providers.
-Documentation of these successful practices would include case studies.
-Materials produced by MPO staff would not only suggest practices, but would also provide some guidance to service providers on how to apply for grants from MassDOT's Community Transit Grants Program or from the MPO's Clean Air and Mobility Program.
+Documentation of these successful practices, but would also provide some guidance to service providers on how to apply for grants from MassDOT's Community Transit Grants Program or from the MPO's Clean Air and Mobility Program.